History of immigration to the United States: Dutch

-The Dutch colonies, which were organized by the United East Indian Company, were first established along the Hudson River in present-day New York State starting about 1626.
-Wealthy Dutch patroons set up large landed estates along the Hudson River and brought in farmers, who became renters.
+The Dutch colonies, which were organized by the United East Indian Company, were first established along the Hudson River starting about 1626.
+Wealthy Dutch patroons set up large landed estates along the Hudson and brought in farmers, who became renters.
 Others established rich trading posts to trade with Native Americans and started cities such as New Amsterdam (now New York City) and Albany, New York.
 After the English seized the colony and renamed it New York, Germans (from the Palatinate) and Yankees (from New England) began arriving.

-The Dutch initially settled in territories now referred to as New York, Delaware, Maryland, Pennsylvania, Connecticut, and New Jersey.
-The Dutch controlled New Netherland for forty years, an area now known as New York.
-In 1664, the Dutch settlement area was taken over by the English.
+The Dutch initially settled in territories in present day New York, Delaware, Maryland, Pennsylvania, Connecticut, and New Jersey.
+The Dutch controlled New Netherland for 40 years, when in 1664 it was taken over by the English.
 In 1696, almost 30,000 people lived in the Province of New York.
 There were many farm products because of the woods and grasslands, which provided feed for the animals.
-The Hudson River was used to ship farm products and furs.
+The Hudson was used to ship farm products and furs.

 Middle Colonies

 Maryland, New York, New Jersey, Pennsylvania, and Delaware formed the Middle Colonies.
-Pennsylvania was settled by Quakers from England and Wales, followed by Ulster Scots (Northern Ireland) on the frontier and numerous German Protestant sects, including the German Palatines.
+Pennsylvania was settled by Quakers from England and Wales, followed by Ulster Scots (northern Ireland) on the frontier and numerous German Protestant sects, including the German Palatines.
 The earlier colony of New Sweden had small settlements on the lower Delaware River, with immigrants of Swedes and Finns.
 Those colonies were absorbed by 1676.

-The Middle Colonies were scattered west of New York City (established 1626; taken over by the English in 1664) and Philadelphia, Pennsylvania (established 1682).
-New Amsterdam/New York had the most diverse residents from different nations and prospered as a major trading and commercial center after about 1700.
+The Middle Colonies were scattered west of New York City and Philadelphia (established 1682).
+New York City had the most diverse residents from different nations and prospered as a major trading and commercial center after about 1700.
 From around 1680 to 1725, Pennsylvania was controlled by the Quakers.
-The commercial center of Philadelphia was run mostly by prosperous Quakers and was supplemented by many small farming and trading communities, with a strong German contingent located in villages in the Delaware River Valley.
+The commercial center of Philadelphia was run mostly by prosperous Quakers and was supplemented by many small farming and trading communities, with a strong German contingent located in villages in the Delaware River valley.

 Around 1680, when Pennsylvania was founded, many more settlers started to arrive in the Middle Colonies.
 Many Protestant sects were attracted by freedom of religion and good cheap land.
 They were about 60% British and 33% German.
 By 1780, New York's population was around 27% descendants of Dutch settlers, about 6% African, and the remainder mostly English with a wide mixture of other Europeans.
 New Jersey and Delaware had a British majority, with 7–11% Germans, about 6% Africans, and a small contingent of the Swedish descendants of New Sweden.